 3. Lease property in California

 You receive rental payments from the lease of personal property that is located in California, such as lease of machinery, equipment, and furniture.
-For more on leases, see our publication 46, Leasing Tangible Personal Property.
+For more information on leases of personal property, see our publication 46, Leasing Tangible Personal Property.

 4. Real or Personal Property